ExpressAI/AI-Gaokao/README.md

 ## Q: How to Evaluate your Gaokao AI systems (Single Task)?

 ### Preprocess system output for each question type
-We have provide multiple ways for Gaokao system evaluation, before which, system outputs from different question types (i.e., `subdataset`) should be processed into specific formats.
+We have provided multiple ways for Gaokao system evaluation, before which, system outputs from different question types (i.e., `subdataset`) should be processed into specific formats.

 * `listening`